Skip to content

 What is hay fever?

-Hay fever is “usually a seasonal disorder associated with sneezing, itching and congestion”, says Hamish.
+Hay fever is “usually associated with sneezing, itching and congestion”, says Hamish.
 Known clinically as allergic rhinitis, it is an allergic reaction that occurs when you come into contact with environmental allergens, such as pollens, mould, dust mites and animal dander (tiny flecks of skin shed by animals such as cats and dogs).

-For many of us – one in five Australians, in fact – when our eyes or nose come into contact with these allergens, our bodies trigger an immune response, releasing a chemical called histamine, which causes swelling and inflammation of the inner lining of the nose.
+For many of us – one in five Australians in fact – when our eyes or nose come into contact with these allergens, our bodies trigger an immune response, releasing a chemical called histamine, which causes swelling and inflammation of the inner lining of the nose.

-While many people associate hay fever with spring – when there’s an abundance of airborne grass pollens – allergic rhinitis can occur at any time of the year and can be incredibly debilitating, interrupting sleep and hindering concentration, learning and daily function.
+While many people associate seasonal hay fever with spring – when there’s an abundance of airborne grass pollens – allergic rhinitis can occur at any time of the year and can be incredibly debilitating, interrupting sleep and hindering concentration, learning and daily function.

 Identifying hay fever symptoms